robbiepaul/cloudconvert-laravel/README.md

 You need to publish the config `php artisan config:publish robbiep/cloudconvert-laravel`

 Just enter your API key in `config/packages/robbiep/cloudconvert-laravel/config.php`
-> You can get your free API key by just registering at [https://cloudconvert.org](https://cloudconvert.org)
+> You can get your free API key by registering at [https://cloudconvert.org](https://cloudconvert.org)

 Now you can use CloudConvert in your application!